19 Things to Know Before Moving to Orlando, FL

 10. Orlando Outdoors

-Orlando summers get steamy, though you can still enjoy the great outdoors if you can take the heat.
+Orlando summers get steamy, but you can still enjoy the great outdoors if you can take the heat and humidity.
 Go canoeing at Shingle Creek Regional Park or cool off with a swim at Wekiwa Springs Park.
 For more water sports, try kayaking or paddleboarding at the Indian River Lagoon.
 Beyond the lakes and waterfront, golfing or ice skating are popular pastimes around the city.

 You can get out of the city limits and go camping at Westgate River Ranch.
 Stay in the lodge, a yurt, or a cabin at this authentic Florida dude ranch.
 You can even join the crowd at the rodeo.